arpitbbhayani/articles/blogs/abc.md

 During the DCT transformation phase of the compression algorithm, rounding errors occur in the coefficient data that are not noticeable.
 This rounding is what makes the algorithm lossy but could be used to hide information.
 Steganography can take place between these two stages.
 The same principle of LSB substitution is used to embed a message in the image.
 Once the LSBs are updated, the usual Huffman encoding will do its lossless compression and prepare the final compressed image.

 ## Other techniques
-Apart from the above-mentioned DCT technique, there are several other techniques that use a different form of transform signal and embeds data.
-I would highly recommend you at least give a skim to each of the following below:
+Apart from the above-mentioned DCT technique, there are several techniques that use a different form of transform signal and embeds data.
+I would highly recommend you at least give a skim to each of the below:

  - [Discrete Fourier transformation technique (DFT)](https://link.springer.com/chapter/10.1007/978-3-642-20998-7_39)
  - [Discrete Wavelet transformation technique (DWT)](https://www.insight-centre.org/sites/default/files/publications/17.197_a_steganography_technique_for_images_based_on_wavelet_transform.pdf)